 If you are running a successful business, chances are you have put a great deal of work into the quality of the goods and services you provide.
-One area that you likely have not thought about, and where you may be at risk for lost sales, is your online checkout and payment system.
+One area that you likely have not thought about is your online checkout and payment system.

 Recent studies indicate that businesses lose a significant number of online customers during the checkout process.
 It doesn’t have to be that way, however.
 Here are four ways that you can improve your online payment system, and eliminate those lost sales.